-The lending bank has stipulated a condition concerning the maintenance of shareholding of Lanna Resources Public Co., Ltd. ("LANNA") in TAE of no less than 50 percent of all shares during the whole duration of the loan agreement.
-Therefore, TAE has the risk of breaching the loan agreement condition, and the lending bank may demand a full repayment of loan if LANNA sells its shares in TAE and the shareholding proportion in TAE decreases to less than 50 percent of all shares, which will ultimately affect the liquidity and the operation of TAE.
-Accordingly, the management has informed the Board of Directors of LANNA regarding such condition.
-If LANNA plans to decrease its shareholding proportion in TAE in the future, a written notification is needed to be sent to TAE so that TAE may negotiate with the lending bank without breaching the loan agreement.
+The lending bank has stipulated a condition concerning the maintenance of shareholding in the Company of Lanna Resources Public Co., Ltd. ("LANNA"), a parent company, of no less than 50 percent of all shares during the whole duration of the loan agreement.
+Therefore, the Company has the risk of breaching the loan agreement condition, and the lending bank may demand a full repayment of loan, which will ultimately affect the liquidity and the operation of the Company.
+Accordingly, the Company is aware of this risk and has informed the Board of Directors of LANNA regarding such condition.
+If LANNA plans to decrease its shareholding proportion in the Company in the future, a written notification is needed to be sent to the Company so that the Company may negotiate with the lending bank without breaching the loan agreement.